themertzy/Javascript-UM/README.md

 #### Arrays.js
   - arrayMax(arr) - This function takes an array as an argument and returns the maximum number in the array.
 Note that this function takes an array of numbers.
+  - arrayMin(arr) - This function takes an array as an argument and returns the minimum (lowest) number in the array.
+Note that this function takes an array of numbers.